Creative work

 A creative work is a manifestation of creative effort in the world through a creative process involving one or more individuals.
 The term includes fine artwork (sculpture, paintings, drawing, sketching, performance art), dance, writing (literature), filmmaking, and musical composition.
+The term is frequently used in the context of copyright.
+It is an important concept in both philosophy and law.

 Creative works require a creative mindset and are not typically rendered in an arbitrary fashion, although works may demonstrate (i.e., have in common) a degree of arbitrariness, such that it is improbable that two people would independently create the same work.
 At its base, creative work involves two main steps – having an idea, and then turning that idea into a substantive form or process.
 Typically, the creative process results in work that has some aesthetic value, identified as a creative expression.
 Naturally, this expression generally invokes external stimuli (e.g., influences and experiences) which a person draws on because they view the source as creative or inspirational; the degree to which this is reflected may be used in determinations of the derivativeness of the created work.
 Alternatively, the creator may draw on imagination, and their references may be clouded even to them, for the nature of imagination is as yet not fully understood philosophically, and the level of necessary self-examination of an artist's internal processing is a challenge for even those most self-aware of their minds and mental processes.

-The term is frequently used in the context of copyright.